d0tTino/DeepThought-ReThought/README.md

 This step is necessary before running the tests below.

+## Graph Memory Backend

+The `GraphMemory` module uses the lightweight `networkx` library as an embedded graph store.
+No external database service needs to be started.
+Ensure the dependency is installed (included in `requirements.txt`).

 ## Social Graph Bot Example

 An example Discord bot demonstrating social graph logging is available at `examples/social_graph_bot.py`.
 It records user interactions in a SQLite database, monitors channel activity, and forwards data to a Prism endpoint implemented in `examples/prism_server.py`.